Qu-DOS/QuantumPrimer.jl/README.md

 A library to collect and standardize QML routines.

 # workflow
-1. Open a branch
+1. Open a branch with a name suggesting the feature that is being implemented, e.g. "qcnn-invariant"
-2. Work on the branch
+2. Work on the branch to implement the feature
-3. When implemented the feature, open a pull request to merge with main
+3. Once the feature is complete, open a pull request to merge with main and WAIT for someone to check the pull request
 4. Do not enforce any merge, ever!